For All Moonkind: History

 The organization was founded by Tim and Michelle Hanlon in 2017.
+It is named after a phrase used with significance twice during the Apollo program: as text on the first lunar plaque left on the Moon by the Apollo 11 explorers ("We came in peace for all mankind") and as a statement made by Gene Cernan during the Apollo 17 mission ("we leave as we came and, God willing, as we shall return, with peace and hope for all mankind").
 The organization aims to work with space agencies around the world to draw up a protection plan which will be submitted to the UN Committee on the Peaceful Uses of Outer Space.
 The goal is to present the international community with a proposal prepared by a diverse group of space law experts, preservation law experts, scientists and engineers which takes into consideration all the necessary aspects of law, policy and science.
 The effort will be modeled on the United Nations Educational, Scientific and Cultural Organization's World Heritage Convention.
 Simonetta Di Pippo, currently the director of the United Nations Office for Outer Space Affairs, has acknowledged the work of For All Moonkind and confirmed that UNOOSA supports and facilitates international cooperation in the peaceful uses of outer space.
 In November 2017, the UNOOSA United Arab Emirates High Level Forum 2017 acknowledged the work of For All Moonkind and recommended that the international community should consider proclaiming universal heritage sites in outer space.
 In January 2018, a draft resolution was considered by the UN Committee on the Peaceful Uses of Outer Space Scientific and Technical Subcommittee recommended the creations of "a universal space heritage sites programme ... with specific focus on sites of special relevance on the Moon and other celestial bodies."